All Episodes

 He thinks it's real.

-As a serious political commercial, probably the most lowbrow effort I've ever heard.
+The piece was brilliant as a serious political commercial, probably the most lowbrow effort I've ever heard.

-Last week, a woman called, claiming she had heard this on our affiliate in Oklahoma City, KTOK.
+Last week, a woman called claiming she had heard this on our affiliate in Oklahoma City, KTOK.

 She was in Norman, Oklahoma.

-And she was she was outraged by it.
+And she was outraged by it.

-And then uh I continually am amazed.
+And then I continually amazed.

-I I think these spoofs are so obviously spoofs uh that you'll all understand it, but you should have seen the email last week after that call.
+I think these spoofs are so obviously spoofs that you'll all understand it.

 I thought it was a spoof too, Rush, but no, I guess it's real.